Holiday Lights Safety Smarts

 - Get down right away if high winds, rain, snow or other bad weather starts.

 6. Take them down after 90 days.
 At that point, it gets embarrassing to have holiday decorations up anyway.
 But the better reason is to prevent possible damage to the lights from bad weather and even neighborhood animals.
 Holiday lights are intended and tested for temporary use.
-"They are not light fixtures," notes Drengenberg.
+UL notes "string lights are not light fixtures."

 Like this article?
 Share it with friends by clicking the Facebook or Twitter button below.
 And don't forget to visit our Facebook page!